 Richard Parkes Bonington (1802 – 1828)

-Richard Bonington authentication from $175.
-Richard Bonington appraisal from $25.
-Richard Bonington certificates of authenticity (COA).
-Richard Bonington analysis, research, scientific tests, full authentications.
+We perform Richard Bonington art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Richard Bonington or we will sell it for you.

 Richard Bonington was an English Romantic landscape painter.
 One of the most influential British artists of his time, the facility of his style was inspired by the old masters, yet was entirely modern in its application.